MyLife-Services/mylife-maht/README.md

 ### Letters to Maht

-In this build, I'm testing out semi-dynamic, semi-open-door communication via github itself, regardless of my location or connection to Maht...
-I think.
-Anyhow, the question is, what's the best way to keep our conversations consistent?
+In this build, what's the *actuaL* frequency, Maht?